 At the most general level, my research concerns what makes us human and how we evolved to be the way we are, and in particular the origins, evolution and properties of language.
 I study the complex relationships between language and genes at several scales, from the molecular and developmental, through inter-individual variation, and up to inter-population and evolutionary levels.
 I use a variety of methods, especially advanced statistical analyses of large databases, computer simulations, phylogenetic approaches and experiments to probe the genetic bases of language and speech, and their interaction with cultural and evolutionary processes.
-My work is intrinsically inter-disciplinary, drawing on the language sciences, psychology, cognitive science, anthropology, genetics, evolutionary biology, mathematics and computer science.
+A second major theme in my research concerns the analysis and visualization of data from electronic medical records (especially patterns of adherence to medication).
+My work is intrinsically inter-disciplinary, drawing on the language sciences, psychology, cognitive science, anthropology, genetics, epidemiology, evolutionary biology, mathematics, statistics and computer science.
 For details concerning my research please see here, and for publications, talks, teaching and software, please see here.

 My twitter account is @Dan_Dediu, and here are links to my profiles on Google Scholar, ResearchGate, ORCID, Laboratoire Dynamique Du Langage, Max Planck Institute for Psycholinguistics, EURIAS, GitHub, and LinkedIn.